The Globe and Mail leads with 19 National Newspaper Award nominations

 POLITICS: Steven Chase is a finalist for his coverage of the Canadian government’s $15-billion deal to sell weaponized armoured vehicles to Saudi Arabia.
 A team of Globe reporters is recognized for exposing Liberal Party cash-for-access fundraisers.

-PRESENTATION: A Globe and Mail team earned a spot among the finalists for their visual depiction of the Fort McMurray fire.
+PRESENTATION: A Globe and Mail team earned a spot among the finalists for its visual depiction of the Fort McMurray fire.
 Christopher Manza is nominated for crafting several story designs specifically for digital platforms.

 PROJECT OF THE YEAR: A Globe and Mail team is among the finalists for researching and presenting stories on soldiers and veterans who died by suicide after serving in Afghanistan.

-SPORTS: Marty Klinkenberg is up for an award for his profile of Fred Sasakamoose, a Cree hockey player who was the first indigenous NHLer.Report Typo/Error
+SPORTS: Marty Klinkenberg is up for an award for his profile of Fred Sasakamoose, a Cree hockey player who was the first indigenous NHL player.

+A full list of the nominees can be found here.
+The winners will be announced May 5.Report Typo/Error